Francisco-Gonzalezz/CSC460-Database-Design-Final-Project/README.md

 Contributers: Jake Bode, Francisco Gonzalez

 ## Contributions
-Jake Bode focused on the normalization analysis and database schema design as well as the coding for the course and class operations
+Jake Bode focused on the normalization analysis and database schema design as well as the coding for the course and class operations.
-Francisco Gonzalez completed much of the code organization and the programming of most of the operations
+Francisco Gonzalez completed much of the code organization and the programming of most of the operations.

 ## Prerequisites